nenjotsu/me/content/posts/lagging-vs-leading-indicators-what-they-really-tell-you-about-the-market/index.md

 ---
-title: "Drafts: Lagging vs Leading Indicators: What They Really Tell You About the Market"
+title: "Lagging vs Leading Indicators: What They Really Tell You About the Market"
-summary: "
-Lagging vs Leading Indicators: What They Really Tell You Ab..."
+summary: "To trade with clarity, you need to know the difference between indicators that react to price (lagging), and those that aim to anticipate it (leading)."
 categories: ["indicators","price"]
 tags: ["indicators","price"]
-date: 2025-08-04
+date: 2025-07-29
 draft: false
 ---
 ![landscape](cover.jpg "Photos by nenjo")
-# Drafts: Lagging vs Leading Indicators: What They Really Tell You About the Market
+# Lagging vs Leading Indicators: What They Really Tell You About the Market

-## The Setup: Everyone Uses Indicators — Few Understand Them
+## Everyone Uses Indicators — Few Understand Them

 Every trader has a toolbox.
 And inside that toolbox are indicators.
 Some swear by RSI.
 Others rely on MACD or moving averages.
 Then there are those who chase breakouts using oscillators, trend lines, or volume.